fablab-luenen/dokuwiki-krypton/README.md

 ## Installation
 Use the following URL for manual installation in the extension manager: `https://github.com/fablab-luenen/dokuwiki-krypton/archive/refs/heads/krypton.zip`

-## Goals / Improvements over Argon
+## Improvements over Argon

+- (Very!)
+Quick search
+- Support for header background images
+- Many many small fixes (smooth anchor scrolling, word wrap, site title like in icon mode)
 - Sticky/docking page buttons for long pages
+- User menu dropdown
-- More configurability
+- Configurability
 - Edit button at the top of the page, overflow menu for secondary page functions ("jump to top" removed)
-- Many many small fixes (smooth anchor scrolling, word wrap)
 - Visually lighter breadcrumbs and footer
-- User menu dropdown

 ## Development
 "I've imported the base stylesheet from the argon design system and then added custom styles on top in the assets/css/doku.scss file.
 The file is then compiled to CSS using SASS."